eclipse-archived/ceylon-lang.org/documentation/1.0/faq/language-design.md

 But that would have been very harmful to modularity, a key goal of the language.

 The "best" default is the _most restrictive_ option.
-Othewise, the developer of a module might accidently make something something shared that they don't intend to make shared, and be forced to either continue to support the
+Otherwise, the developer of a module might accidently make something something shared that they don't intend to make shared, and be forced to either continue to support the